 As with any travel destination, opportunistic theft does exist and it’s important to carefully watch over your valuables.
-Keep your electronic packing list as simple as possible and sign up for travel insurance.
+Keep your electronic packing list as simple as possible.

 Traveler tip: Using wireless internet on your smartphone is a great way to avoid international roaming fees and stay connected during your trip.
 Just remember to double check the settings on your phone so that you don’t unintentionally incur data costs.
 Disabling data roaming prevents the applications on your smartphone – maps, email, internet browser, etc.- from using your data connection plan while abroad.